 Consolidated Appropriations Act of 2016.
 In lieu of passing the 12 separate appropriations bills to fund the various functions of the federal government for its 2016 fiscal year, Congress enacted the Consolidated Appropriations Act of 2016 (the "Consolidated Appropriations Act").
 In addition to setting spending levels for federal agencies, the legislation included a number of extensions of expired or expiring tax provisions, including the Production tax credit for wind projects (the "Wind PTC"), which had expired December 31, 2015.
 The Consolidated Appropriations Act retroactively extended and phased out the Wind PTC.
-The Wind PTC is now available to projects that commence construction prior to

-December 31, 2020, with the credit reduced by 20% for projects commencing construction in 2017; 40% for projects commencing construction in 2018; and 60% for projects commencing construction in 2019.
+The Wind PTC is now available to projects that commence construction prior to December 31, 2020, with the credit reduced by 20% for projects commencing construction in 2017; 40% for projects commencing construction in 2018; and 60% for projects commencing construction in 2019.
 In addition, the Consolidated Appropriations Act extended and phased out the investment tax credit for solar projects (the "Solar ITC"), which was set to expire the end of 2016.
 Under the Consolidated Appropriations Act, the Solar ITC is extended for projects commencing construction prior to January 1, 2022 and gradually phases out the tax credit over five years.
 For eligible projects that commence construction in 2020, the Solar ITC will be reduced from 30% to 26%; the Solar ITC will be 22% for projects commencing construction in 2021 and the Solar ITC will decrease to 10% for projects commencing construction in 2022 and 2023.
 In addition, the Consolidated Appropriations Act includes the Cybersecurity Information Sharing Act of 2015, which enables information sharing between federal agencies and business and provides liability protection for information disclosure by businesses complying therewith.
 The legislation also authorizes municipal utilities to shield sensitive data and information from disclosure under public sunshine laws.

 2015 Energy Policy Act.
 On Dec 3, 2015, the House of Representatives approved the North American Energy Security and Infrastructure Act of 2015 ("NAESIA").
 The House-passed bill includes significant reforms of the regulatory process governing licensing of hydropower projects by FERC.
 Under the legislation, FERC is named the lead agency for all federal agency regulatory reviews, with the ability to set schedules, coordinate environmental reviews, and take other steps to streamline and reduce the cost of the hydropower licensing process, including the process of amending an existing license.
 The legislation also directs the various organized wholesale electricity markets (such as PJM) to review and make findings on the adequacy of market structures to promote fuel diversity and investment recovery.
 This requirement causes concern that mandatory capacity markets will be extended and expanded, raising costs to consumer-owned utilities and potentially their ability to self-supply.
 NAESIA also includes provisions streamlining permitting for natural gas pipelines.
 The companion measure to NAESIA in the Senate is entitled the Energy Policy Modernization Act of 2015 ("EPMA 2015").
 The Senate passed EPMA 2015 on April 20, 2016.
 The Senate legislation includes similar provisions on hydroelectric licensing reform and natural gas pipeline permitting, but does not include objectionable language on capacity markets.
-It is uncertain whether energy legislation will be enacted in 2016 and, if so, which of the provisions detailed above it will include.
+The House has named conferees on EPMA 2015, but the Senate has not.
+Most observers believe that final action on energy legislation is most likely to occur in September or in the post-election session.
+Given the similarity of the hydroelectric licensing reform provisions, it is likely that any energy bill sent to the President for signature will address hydropower licensing reform.